nix-community/nixago/docs/src/contributing/plugins.md

 The test is made up of two parts: a sample configuration is generated and then it is compared to a known expected output.
 The test will be provided an instance of `plugins` in order to access functions for testing.
-The usage of `runCommand` in the second part wil necessarily build the derivation which is returned from the function.
+The usage of `runCommand` in the second part will necessarily build the derivation which is returned from the function.

 The second step is to create the expected output.
 In this case, the above